wzhudev/d/README.md

 ### GUI Apps

-I’ll also introduce other GUI apps in platform-specific guides.
+I'll also introduce other GUI apps in platform-specific guides.

 ## Setup (Windows & WSL)